 Diabetes is one of the biggest factors that increases your risk for kidney disease and the number one cause of kidney failure.
-About 30 million Americans have diabetes, and almost half of all kidney failure cases are caused by diabetes.
+More than 34 million Americans have diabetes, and almost half of all kidney failure cases are caused by diabetes.
 It is important to manage your diabetes to prevent high blood sugar from damaging your kidneys.